• Skip to primary navigation

 The full list of ingredients for this Biscoff crust recipe is short and sweet.
 Melted unsalted butter and Biscoff cookie crumbs are the two required ingredients, but brown sugar and salt help to round out the flavors.

-food processor with Biscoff cookies and melted butter inside it, waiting to be ground up for cookie butter crust
+Pood processor with Biscoff cookies and melted butter inside it, waiting to be ground up for cookie butter crust.

-Place Biscoff pie crust in the freezer or refrigerator to firm up as you make the filling.
+Chill the crust.
+Place the pan in the refrigerator or freezer to firm up while you make the filling.

 Alternative Cookie Crust Ideas